-VET303 DIGITAL ELECTRONICS (DE)
+VET303 DIGITAL ELECTRONICS

-GR: 10,11,12, One year (grade weighted), Credit: 1 PREREQUISITE: Must have successfully completed at least one of the following introductory courses: Intro to Electronics/Robotics, Intro to Engineering Design, Intro to Applied Technology or permission of instructor or QAVTC director; concurrent enrollment in grade level math and science recommended.
-Digital electronics is the foundation of all modern electronic devices such as cellular phones, MP3 players, laptop computers, digital cameras and high-definition televisions.
-The major focus of the DE course is to expose students to the process of combinational and sequential logic design, teamwork, communication methods, engineering standards and technical documentation.
+GR: 10, 11, 12; One year; Credit: 1.0 (grade weighted) PREREQUISITE: Successful completion of Intro to Engineering Design, Intro to Electronics/Robotics, or permission of the instructor; concurrent enrollment in grade-level math and English recommended.

+Digital Electronics is the foundation of all modern electronic devices such as cellular phones, MP3 players, computers, digital cameras, and high-definition televisions.
+The major focus of this course is to introduce students to the process of combinational and sequential logic design, communication methods, engineering standards, teamwork and technical documentation to develop electronic circuits and devices.